dropzone/dropzone/README.md

 If you have any problems using Dropzone, please try to find help on [stackoverflow.com](https://stackoverflow.com/questions/tagged/dropzone.js) by using the `dropzone.js` tag.
-Only create an issue on Github when you think you found a bug or want to suggest a new feature.
+Only create an issue on GitLab when you think you found a bug or want to suggest a new feature.